 The sugar content of each of these is too high.
 Excess sugar can cause tummy upsets, obesity and diabetes.
 It is also a significant factor in the formation of dental cavities.
 Food colorings are not good for dogs either.
 Some of them will even contain alcohol, which is also not beneficial.

-So, Are Dogs Allowed to Eat Cherries?
+Are Dogs Allowed To Eat Cherries?

 There’s not really a simple answer to this question.
 Dogs are only allowed to eat the flesh of a cherry, as any other part is toxic and can cause blockages.
 Even so, it’s still not something you should allow your dog to eat.
 There are plenty of healthy snackable fruit alternatives.
-Consider Kiwi, bananas, or some Papaya instead.
+Consider kiwi, bananas, or some papaya instead.

 If you want to offer your dog some cherries, you will need to carefully remove all of these parts and only offer the flesh.
 A fair amount of work and some very stained fingers, for a pretty small amount of fruit!

 Due to a cherry’s small size, your dog would have to eat a fair amount in order to reap any nutritional benefit.
 There are plenty of safe and nutritious fruits that you could chose as an alternative treat.
 We find that blueberries and pineapples can be excellent alternatives.
 Similarly, there are plenty of healthy dog treats on the market to choose from.
 Remember that whatever treat you choose; treats should be fed in moderation, as part of a balanced diet.

 As with any other food items that can harm your canine companion, it’s best to store cherries well out of reach for your pup.
 They smell sweet and will be very attractive to them!
 It’s not uncommon for dogs to try eating fruit that may be bad for their health.
 Other fruits that can be harmful to dogs include grapes, and tomatoes (in excessive amounts).